 One of the ways we were able to make a positive social impact was through the launch of our first CSR drive last year.
 In 2019 we partnered with HK’s Bring Me A Book Foundation.

-The benefits were unexpected.
+The benefits were unimaginable.
 Not only did the provision of a new library promote reading for under-served children, several of our members took time to read to and interact with the children via rewarding story-telling sessions.
 The outreach programme also instilled a sense of community spirit.
 This sent a message to the wider community that DVC is invested in philanthropy and purpose.
 It additionally served to strengthen our relationship with clients, reinforce our brand and demonstrate a commitment to worthy causes.
 88% of Gen Y believe in giving back to the community through work (according to Forbes) so in terms of talent retention, this also shores up the desirability of working at DVC.

 Where are we in the process of modernization of marketing and business development for barristers’ chambers?